alexisbellido/dockerize-django/README.rst

   $ docker run -d --network=project-network -w /root -v ~/.ssh/id_rsa:/root/.ssh/id_rsa -v $SSH_AUTH_SOCK:/run/ssh_agent -e SSH_AUTH_SOCK=/run/ssh_agent -v "$PWD"/django-project:/root/django-project -v "$PWD"/django-apps:/root/django-apps --env PROJECT_NAME=django-project --env SETTINGS_MODULE=locals3 --env POSTGRES_USER=user1 --env POSTGRES_PASSWORD=user_secret --env POSTGRES_DB=db1 --env POSTGRES_HOST=db1 --env REDIS_HOST=redis1 --env REDIS_PORT=6379 -p 33333:8000 --hostname=app1 --name=app1 alexisbellido/django:1.11 production

 If you want to run some tests in the container, you can pass a parameter not considered by the entrypoint script, like /bin/bash and you will get to a Bash command line.
 Note the ``-it`` option to run an interactive process in the foreground.
+This is useful to test Python packages.

 .. code-block:: bash